Building reliable systems under real constraints.

 Built the winning project that shipped to production.
 Demonstrated ability to move fast and deliver impact.

-NPO Claim Flow
+NPO Claim Pipeline

 I optimize for reversibility before elegance.
 The best architecture is the one you can change when requirements shift.
 Premature optimization and over-abstraction both poison future flexibility.